PaulsonLab/AdaScale-TuRBO/README.md

 # AdaScale-TuRBO
-This is the repo containing codes for the "Rethinking Trust Region Bayesian Optimization in High Dimensions" paper.
+This is the repo containing codes for the [Rethinking Trust Region Bayesian Optimization in High Dimensions](https://arxiv.org/abs/2604.22967) paper.
-This work has been accepted to 2026 AISTATS OPTIMAL Workshop.
+This work has been accepted to the 2026 AISTATS OPTIMAL Workshop.

 # Installation
 ```sh